ShivamBhosale/100DaysOfCode/index.md

 ## Day 82 - Mobile Price Prediction
 After doing a data analysis on different factors responsible for a price of a mobile.
 I used various ML algorithms to predict the price of the same.

+## Day 83 - Rainfall in India Data Analysis
+I performed data analysis on 'Rainfall in India' using a dataset from Kaggle.